-Regulations have little effect on aggregate employment or unemployment III. rates.
+III.
+Regulations have little effect on aggregate employment or unemployment rates.

-If commenters submit FMCSA rules as costly due to alleged "job-killing" effects, note that basic economic theory and evidence indicate otherwise.
+If commenters recommend to DOE rules for repeal based on alleged "job-killing" effects, note that well-accepted economic theory and strong evidence indicate otherwise.
 Policy Integrity submits the following findings, detailed in an issue brief (appended to these comments and available online):

-- (1) Regulations have little effect on aggregate employment or unemployment rates. - (2) While regulatory or deregulatory action may temporarily create labor demand
+(1) Regulations have little effect on aggregate employment or unemployment rates.

+(2) While regulatory or deregulatory action may temporarily create labor demand or lead to temporary layoffs, such actions do not typically affect long-term job growth across all sectors and regions.